tizzen33/domoticz-tuyacloud-plugin/README.md

 # domoticz-tuyacloud-plugin
-This Domoticz plugins creates a connection to the Tuya Cloud, imports devices of type 'switch' and lets you control these devices.
+This Domoticz plugins creates a connection to the Tuya Cloud, imports devices of type 'switch' or 'light' and lets you control these devices.
 > This is a first draft and works fine for my single device.
 This will not work for lights or other equipment

 ## Prerequisites